smccau/minimal-mistakes/_pages/about.md

 I am now a first-year Ph.D. student in the Tank lab at the University of Idaho.
 Broadly, I am interested in how geographical movement and trait evolution influence each other, and synergistically drive diversification dynamics.
 Read more in-depth about my research and study system in my [research interests](https://smccau.github.io/research/).

-Outside of academia, my hobbies include photography, reading, dumping hundreds of dollars into local coffee shops, and botanizing.
+Outside of academia, my hobbies include photography, reading, local coffee shops, and botanizing.
 My current reading adventure is Robert Jordan's *The Wheel of Time* series (on book four of fourteen).
 I also spend my freetime on [Twitch](https://twitch.tv/) (like video games? -- check this out).

 ### Relevant Links